-At the time of application RSM calculates a Weighted Grade Point Average based on the final 3 years of the bachelor programme also known as the main phase (new policy as of September 2021).
+At the time of application RSM calculates a Weighted Grade Point Average based on the final 3 years of the bachelor programme also known as the main phase.

 - If the grades of the first year of study (propaedeutic phase) improve the GPA, RSM will add those grades to the calculation.